Noxel43/Synth-Lab/README.md

 - Drone
 - Bubble synth
 - XY Pad
+- Physics platform + ball sound maker

 - Exporting
 - Recording and Playback

 All of them are pretty simple in functionality, however, this is definetly not for creating proffesional music, it's for having fun.
 This is v0.1

+# Current bugs:
+- May not create sound on mobile platforms

 Made by me with Claude Sonnet 4.6 Max effort adaptive